 Paint what you see under the microscope!
 This is a great way to introduce kids to scientific illustration, while also throwing a bit of creativity to the mix!
 We were specific with our drawings, but we went wild with colors!
 What sort of microbial creations can your kids dream up?

 Do a pond study!
 We used a standing water study, and compared the water of a standing puddle, to the water in our chlorinated pool.
 Then we did a puddle study where we compared filtered water, tap water, and tap water with leaves in it, to monitor microbial life over time!

 Agar tutorial from Instructables

 Grow a culture of bacteria!
-You can buy a great bacteria growth kit for $15 from Steve Spangler, which will come with everything you need to grow some bacteria!
-Once you've prepped your petri dish, take a cotton swab to different areas of your home (or face!), streak it along the surface of your agar.
+You can buy a great bacteria growth kit for $20 on Amazon, which will come with everything you need to grow some bacteria!
+Once you’ve prepped your petri dish, take a cotton swab to different areas of your home (or face!), streak it along the surface of your agar.
 Cover the dish and put it in a warm, dry place, and watch your colony grow!

 From Home Science And DNA Extraction